6 Min Read

 What A Marriage Suffering With Resentment Looks Like

 Where jealousy and envy describe a feeling of wanting what someone else has, resentment refers more to a feeling of injustice or unfairness associated with someone else’s behaviors or circumstances.

-One of the most common is a dissolution of the connection and closeness that makes a marriage satisfying and successful.
+One of the most common is by growing apart and a dissolution of the connection and closeness that makes a marriage satisfying and successful.
 There may be a wall of silence that grows between you and intimacy may decrease or disappear altogether.
 As you continue to withdraw from one another anger can begin to grow.

 Sound like fun?
 No?

 Sadly, this isn’t an uncommon picture of a couple combating resentment, which is why you need to deal with these feelings before they grow to this point.